Ionians: Indic

 Inspired by Achaemenid Iranians, Ionians appear in Indic literature and documents as Yavana and Yona.
 In documents, these names refer to the Indo-Greek Kingdoms: the states formed by the Macedonian Alexander the Great and his successors on the Indian subcontinent.
 The earliest such documentation is the Edicts of Ashoka.
 The Thirteenth Edict is dated to 260–258 BC and directly refers to the "Yonas".

+Chinese

+Dayuan' (or Tayuan; 大宛 (Dàyuān, Great Ionians); Middle Chinese dâiC-jwɐn < LHC: dɑh-ʔyɑn) is the Chinese exonym for a country that existed in Ferghana valley in Central Asia, described in the Chinese historical works of Records of the Grand Historian and the Book of Han.
+It is mentioned in the accounts of the Chinese explorer Zhang Qian in 130 BCE and the numerous embassies that followed him into Central Asia.
+The country of Dayuan is generally accepted as relating to the Ferghana Valley, controlled by the Hellenistic polis Alexandria Eschate (modern Khujand, Tajikistan), which can probably be understood as "Greco-Fergana city-state" in English language.

 Other languages

-Most modern Middle Eastern languages use the terms "Ionia" and "Ionian" to refer to Greece and Greeks.
+Most modern Western Asian languages use the terms "Ionia" and "Ionian" to refer to Greece and Greeks.
 That is true of Hebrew (Yavan 'Greece' / Yevani fem.
 Yevania 'a Greek'), Armenian (Hunastan 'Greece' / Huyn 'a Greek'), and the Classical Arabic words (al-Yūnān 'Greece' / Yūnānī fem.
 Yūnāniyya pl.
 Yūnān 'a Greek', probably from Aramaic Yawnānā) are used in most modern Arabic dialects including Egyptian and Palestinian as well as being used in modern Persian (Yūnānestān 'Greece' / Yūnānī pl.
-Yūnānīhā/Yūnānīyān 'Greek') and Turkish too via Persian (Yunanistan 'Greece' / Yunan 'a Greek person' pl.
+Yūnānīhā/Yūnānīyān 'Greeks') and Turkish too via Persian (Yunanistan 'Greece' / Yunan 'a Greek person' pl.
 Yunanlar 'Greek people').

 Ionic language

 Ionic Greek was a subdialect of the Attic–Ionic or Eastern dialect group of Ancient Greek.
+The Ionic group traditionally comprises three dialectal varieties that were spoken in Euboea (West Ionic), the northern Cyclades (Central Ionic), and from c.
+1000 BC onward in Asiatic Ionia (East Ionic), where Ionian colonists from Athens founded their cities.
+Ionic was the base of several literary language forms of the Archaic and Classical periods, both in poetry and prose.
+The works of Homer (The Iliad, The Odyssey, Homeric Hymns) and of Hesiod were written in a literary form of the Ionic dialect called Homeric Greek or Epic Greek.
+Ionic was eventually supplanted by the Attic dialect which had become the dominant dialect of the Greek world by the 5th century BC.